-A detailed Memorandum of Guidance setting out what your tutor can expect from you, and what you can expect from your tutor, is appended to this document.
+You will receive a detailed Memorandum of Guidance setting out what your tutor can expect from you, and what you can expect from your tutor after you arrive in Oxford.
 Both the JCR (Junior Common Room - the College's student union for undergraduates) and the members of the College's Education Committee (the sub committee of Governing Body that monitors teaching and academic progress) have agreed this memorandum.

-You will be expected to:
+In broad terms, you will be expected to: